devtolii/Apple-clone-using-bootstrap/README.md

 # Apple-clone-using-bootstrap
-Apple-responsive website using bootstrap css and js
+Apple-responsive website using bootstrap html and css